-Discharge Instructions

-Here's a basic guide, but remember your individual recovery could vary and may be individualized by your physician.
+Discharge Instructions Here's a basic guide, but remember your individual recovery could vary and may be individualized by your physician.
+Activity/Post Operative Expectations You may have soreness like a period cramp for a few days.

-Activity/Post Operative Expectations.

-You may have soreness like a period cramp for a few days.
 Usually Ibuprofen (Motrin/Advil) 600-800 mg tablets (or 3-4 of the over the counter tablets) works well for this pain and can be safely used for several days.
-If you need it longer than 3 day, please add Pepcid twice a day to your medications to prevent an ulcer.
+If you need it longer than 3 dayss, please add Pepcid twice a day to your medications to prevent an ulcer.
 You may alternate this with extra strength Tylenol.
 A heating pad also works very well for uterine cramping/pain.
 You may have spotting that lasts a few weeks.

-You may experience some increase in vaginal discharge that may require a pantiliner for up to one month.
+You may experience some increase in vaginal discharge, especially after an ablation, that may require a pantiliner for up to one month.
 We may drain your bladder during surgery, so you may experience some burning during your first few voids.
 You should rest for the first day when you get home from surgery.
-Do not lift anything heavy or do any vigorous exercise or activities (i.e - crossfit, running, riding an ATV) for 30 days.
-You may do easy walking immediately, just not brisk.
-After 21 days you may do brisk walking.
-Finally, do not put anything in your vagina (sex, etc) or soak in any bodies of water (baths, swimming pools, etc) for 4 weeks.
-Follow-up We need to follow up between 4 -6 weeks after surgery, usually by telehealth, to review your surgical findings.
+Do not lift anything heavy or do any vigorous exercise or activities (i.e - crossfit, running, riding an ATV) for 3-5 days (2 weeks for a miscarriage D&C).
+Finally, do not put anything in your vagina (sex, etc) or soak in any bodies of water (baths, swimming pools, etc) for 1 week after surgery (2 weeks after a miscarriage D&C).
+Follow-up We need to follow up between 2-4 weeks after surgery, usually by telehealth, to review your surgical findings.
 I will release your pathology as I receive it, usually within 7 days.
 Please contact us if you have not heard from me.
 When to call EmpowHer Redness or increasing drainage/swelling at your incision sites Fever >100.4 Pain that is not relieved by your pain medications Any heavy bleeding Dizziness or fainting Worsening abdominal bloating or swelling associated with pain Extreme nausea or vomiting Inability to empty your bladder Symptoms of a urinary tract infection If you are unable to reach us in a timely manner, or if you are having any serious side effects like difficulty breathing, chest pain, shortness of breath or life threatening bleeding, please proceed to the emergency room and they will contact us when you arrive.
 We are honored that you are trusting us with your care, and we wish for you to have a pleasant, uncomplicated surgical experience.
 If we can do anything to make this process less confusing or more comfortable, please don't hesitate to ask!